$6,295 | Completing Grades 9–12

 Hotels + Guesthouses

 In Lima, Cusco, and Ollantaytambo, we stay in simple, locally owned hotels.
-Rooms are shared (2–3 per room) and cozy—think slumber-party style with your crew.
+Rooms are shared (2–3 per room divided by gender) and cozy—think slumber-party style with your crew.

 Rural Camping